 10. Skerries, Co.
 Dublin – escape the commotion of the city

-Just north of Dublin City, you’ll find the beautiful little coastal town of Skerries.
+Just north of Dublin City, you’ll find the beautiful little coastal town of Skerries, which is one of the best Dublin commuter towns.
 Located in Fingal, Skerries was historically a fishing port and today boasts a beautiful harbour with pastel-coloured shop fronts facing the sea.

 If you’re visiting Ireland’s capital city, take the short train journey along the scenic north Dublin estuary to escape the commotion of the bustling city in one of the best of Ireland’s coastal towns.

 Skerries has plenty to offer visitors to the town, from scenic walks and hikes to sea tours by kayak, kitesurfing, and stand up paddleboarding, as well as plenty of great places to eat and drink.